deathworlders/online/content/book/deathworlders/chapter-26-blood-ash.md

 “I hear ya.”
 Coombes nodded.
 “Nothin’ worse than feelin’ useless.”

-“Yeah, well...
-Men are lucky there.”
+“Yeah, well...Men are lucky there.”
 She waved a hand at him.
 “You get to be special forces and do… stuff like this.”

 “Never thought’a getting shot as a privilege before.” he deadpanned, and wriggled slightly to try and make himself a little more comfortable.